O Leãozinho

 "O Leãozinho" ([u liɐ̃wˈziɲu]) is a song composed by Brazilian singer/songwriter Caetano Veloso.
 The song title means "little lion" in Portuguese.
 It was recorded by Veloso himself in 1977 and published as the eighth track from his album Bicho (meaning "animal" or "bug" in Portuguese).
 English lyrics were added by Meja in her 2004 Mellow, however keeping the original title in Portuguese.

+History

+The song is a tribute to the bassist of the band Novos Baianos, Dadi Carvalho.
+It was featured in the soundtrack of the soap opera Sem Lenço, sem Documento.